ESG data

 reporting requirements SMEs

-Other new standards are emerging, offering simplified frameworks aimed at assisting SMEs in their sustainability reporting.
-One notable example is the impact scoring platform (ISP) a collaborative effort by Finance&Invest.Brussels and Greenomy to streamline ESG reporting for SMEs considering their resource constraints.
+Another notable example is the Impact Scoring Platform (ISP), a collaborative effort by Finance&Invest.Brussels and Greenomy to streamline ESG reporting for SMEs considering their resource constraints.

 All in all, while the beginning of sustainability reporting by SMEs may take time to disrupt the market, it is anticipated that investors will soon prioritise sustainable companies, leading to a flow of capital in these businesses.
 Likewise, corporates will favour the most sustainable suppliers to improve their sustainability scores.